 Rivets are permanently deformed during their installation, and therefore cannot be adequately inspected for cracks in the installed condition.

+Alloys treated with electric discharge manufacturing (EDM)

+In case of application of EDM on metallic alloys parts that are identified as PFCI the fracture and fatigue mechanical properties of the part shall be verified.

+The justification logic for the use of EDM on metallic alloys PFCIs (or later FCIs) shall be described in the Fracture Control Plan and submitted to customer approval.

 Material selection

 Materials shall be selected and controlled in conformance with ECSS-Q-ST-70 “Materials, mechanical parts and processes”.